New Name Reflects Center’s Expanded Role in Providing Latest Cellular Therapies

 One type of ACT, called CAR T-cell therapy, has shown significant promise in the treatment of specific types of cancer, especially leukemia and lymphoma.
 In 2017 the FDA approved the first two CAR T-cell therapies, tisagenlecleucel (Kymriah®) and axicabtagene ciloleucel (Yescarta®).
 This year Roswell Park earned a place among only 35 centers nationwide that are authorized to provide those therapies.

 Roswell Park also offers newer cellular therapies through clinical trials, including other types of ACT, such as TCR-engineered T-cell therapy, Tumor-Infiltrating Lymphocyte (TIL) therapy and NK cell therapy.
-Several clinical trials opened at Roswell Park are unique and available nowhere else, reflecting the mission of the CFI, led by Kunle Odunsi, MD, PhD, which is to develop novel cellular therapies for cancer.
+Several clinical trials opened at Roswell Park are unique and available nowhere else, reflecting the mission of the DTIO, which is to develop novel cellular therapies for cancer.
 The TCT Center oversees the clinical care of all patients receiving these novel therapies before, during and after treatment.

 Because patients receiving adoptive T-cell therapy go through many of the same procedures as BMT patients, expanding the former BMT Center to include cellular therapy made perfect sense, according to Stephen Schinnagel, Transplant Program Administrator.
 He adds that the skill and experience of the BMT staff made for a smooth transition.